Visitor guide

 Can I take photos inside?

 Yes — photography is permitted throughout the palace without flash, tripod, or drone.
 The Stag Room frescoes, the Pope's Chamber blue-star ceiling, and the rooftop terrace views are the most-photographed locations.
-Commercial filming requires advance written authorisation from Avignon Tourisme.
+Commercial filming requires advance written authorisation from the Palais des Papes.

 What language is the HistoPad in?
 Can I get English?